-In order to understand Demand in more detail into the future, Council is also both internally and through the procurement of various external consultants reviewing and identifying specific community needs.
-Council is currently reviewing and preparing detailed reports on:
+To understand Demand in more detail into the future, Council is also both internally and through the procurement of various external consultants reviewing and identifying specific community needs.
+Infrastructure team is collaboratively working with Corporate Strategy team to develop planning tool for infrastructure group factor demand forecast in treatment proposal for new assets and renewal programs.